Troup, Texas

-Troup is a city in Smith and Cherokee Counties in the U.S. state of Texas.
+Troup is a city in Smith and Cherokee counties in Texas, United States.
 Its population was 2,006 at the 2020 census.
 Troup lies in two counties in East Texas.

 History

 Troup is situated between the two very old Choctaw, Chickasaw, Cherokee, and Creek intertribal settlements of Nanih Shinuk (Sand Hill) and Ofunlo Hina (Screech Owl Bend).
 Descendants of these peoples still live there as part of the state-recognized Mount Tabor Indian Community.

 Troup was developed as a railroad town when the International Railroad Company opened the Palestine-Troupe line in 1872.
 The town was platted in 1873.

 The town may have been named after a governor or a county in Georgia.